 Community Health Worker Training

-Learn more about the role traditional health workers (THW) play in creating access to care, reducing care costs, and promoting health and happy communities through the shaping of policy and practice; acquiring knowledge on disease management practices; community partner development; and methods of overcoming barriers and implementing best practices in organizations to support THW program success.
+Learn more about the role community health workers (CHW) play in creating access to care, reducing care costs, and promoting health and happy communities through the shaping of policy and practice; acquiring knowledge on disease management practices; community partner development; and methods of overcoming barriers and implementing best practices in organizations to support CHW program success.

 Rogue Community College